PyPhot/PyPhot/README.md

    notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

- - Neither the name of the Astropy Team nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+ - Neither the name of the Team nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.